Getting Started

 We recommend at least one exercise per week.
 For all of the exercises, this will take 10 weeks.

-Most exercises will take one hour, with exception.
+Most exercises can be done in one hour, with exception.
 (Lengths are listed on the Exercises page).

 04